Adobe Illustrator and InDesign will not come to Windows 11 ARM natively

 Advertisements

-Windows 11 ARM users will have to wait, although not too long
+Windows 11 ARM users will have to wait, although not too long.

-The introduction of Adobe’s native ARM64 versions of Photoshop and Lightroom has set a positive precedent for the platform.
+Introducing Adobe’s native ARM64 versions of Photoshop and Lightroom has set a positive precedent for the platform.
 This sets the stage for the forthcoming releases of Illustrator, InDesign, Premiere Pro, and After Effects, which are anticipated to deliver improved performance and efficiency.
 This development is particularly exciting for creators who rely on Adobe’s suite for their work.

 Author